 Obsessions describe intrusive thoughts or feelings that enter our minds which are disturbing or upsetting; compulsions are the behaviours we carry out in order to manage those thoughts or feelings.
 For example, a young person may be constantly worried that their house will burn down if they don't turn off all switches before leaving the house.
-They may respond to these thoughts
+They may respond to these thoughts by repeatedly checking switches perhaps returning home several times to do so.
+Obsessive compulsive disorder (OCD) can take many forms - it is not just about cleaning and checking.

-Online support: OCD UK: www.ocduk.org/ocd
+OCD UK: www.ocduk.org/ocd